RShankar/Semantic-Web-for-Genomics/NIH Lecture Series/Genomic Analysis - Part II Lec 4/readme.md

 Click on the accesion number: pfam06583 to find more info.
 This new [page](https://www.ncbi.nlm.nih.gov/Structure/cdd/cddsrv.cgi?ascbin=8&maxaln=10&seltype=2&uid=pfam06583) has sequence alignment info for various proteins/species combinations.

+Now the converse: PSI-BLAST.
+Used to id distantly related sequences that are possibly missed during a standard BLAST search.